pt9999/fixlang_minilib/Reference.md

 #### repeat: Parser a -> Parser (Array a);

-Repeat matches as many as possible.
+Repeats matches as many as possible.
 The parse result is an array of successful matches.
-Never raise an error.
+Never raises an error.

 #### zero_or_more: Parser a -> Parser (Array a);

-Synonym of `repeat`.
+Synonym for `repeat`.

 #### one_or_more: Parser a -> Parser (Array a);

-Same as `zero_or_more`, except if the array length is zero, an _NotMatch error is raised.
+Same as `zero_or_more`, but raises a _NotMatch error if the array length is zero.

 #### match_end_of_stream: Parser ();

 Matches zero-length string at the end of stream.

 #### match_any_char: Parser Char;

 Matches any single character.
 The parsed result is the single matching character.

 #### match_char: Char -> Parser ();

 Matches a single character specified by the argument.
-If not, an _NotMatch error is raised.
+If not, a _NotMatch error is raised.

 #### match_one_of_char: String -> Parser String;

 Matches a character which is included in the specified string.
-If not, an _NotMatch error is raised.
+If not, a _NotMatch error is raised.

 #### match_str: String -> Parser ();

 Matches a string specified by the argument.
-If not, an _NotMatch error is raised.
+If not, a _NotMatch error is raised.

 #### match_empty_str : Parser String;

 Matches a zero-length string.

+#### class: (Char -> Bool) -> Parser String;

+Matches a zero-or-more-length string.
+Each character should satisfy the specified condition.

 ## string_ex.fix